semaphoreci/docs/docs/reference/sem-command-line-tool.md

 channels or users.
 Notifications are delivered on the success or failure of a pipeline.
 Notification rules contain user-defined criteria and filters.

-A notification can contain multiple rules that are being evaluated each time a pipeline ends, either successfully or unsuccessfully.
+A notification can contain multiple rules that are evaluated each time a pipeline ends, either successfully or unsuccessfully.

 #### Projects

 A project is the way Semaphore 2.0 organizes, stores, and processes GitHub repositories.
-As a result each Semaphore 2.0 project has a direct relationship with a single GitHub repository.
+As a result, each Semaphore 2.0 project has a direct relationship with a single GitHub repository.

 However, the same GitHub repository can be assigned to multiple Semaphore 2.0 projects under different names.
-Additionally, the same project name can exist under multiple Semaphore 2.0 organizations, and deleting a Semaphore 2.0 project from an organization will not automatically delete it from the other organizations.
+Additionally, the same project name can exist within multiple Semaphore 2.0 organizations, and deleting a Semaphore 2.0 project from an organization will not automatically delete it from the other organizations.
 Last, the related GitHub repository will remain intact after deleting a project from Semaphore 2.0.